13 Tips To Saving Money On Pet Care and Expenses

 - Keep your pet up to date on shots and general veterinarian care.
 If you skip a visit to save a few dollars, your pet could be susceptible to illness, costing you more in the long run.

 - Try to find a low cost veterinarian in your city.
 Some of the shelters offer low cost services on a walk-in basis, but keep in mind that there maybe a long wait.
 The Jacksonville Humane Society Animal Hospital offers reduced fees for services.
 If you know what services or vaccinations you need for your pet, call around for pricing.
-You can also search the Human Society Registry for low cost spay/neuter facilities in your zip code area.
+You can also search the Humane Society Registry for low cost spay/neuter facilities in your zip code area.
 If you are an elementary school teacher or staff member in Duval, Clay, Nassau or St. John’s county, visit St. Francis Animal Hospital to pick up a FREE Teacher’s Pet Passport coupon book. (must show proof)

 - Ask your veterinarian for human prescriptions.
 Our dog recently had to be put on antibiotics and we got a prescription that is on the Publix free list.
 Obviously this may not always be available, but it never hurts to ask.

 - Adopt from a shelter and save a life.
 In my city, there are many shelters that are considered no kill shelters and offer adoption fees at reduced rates.
 Animals over 3 years old are free, so ask if you have something similar at your shelter.
 They may also have events where you can name your own adoption fee based on your budget.
-Recently they had an even for military and first responders to adopt for free, or wear your Pawjamas, and adopt for free.
+Recently they had an event for military and first responders to adopt for free, or wear your Pawjamas, and adopt for free.
 Pepper (photo above) was adopted from The Jacksonville Humane Society in September of 2012.
 She just turned 1 in July (Photo on right).
 We couldn’t imagine our lives without her.

 - Research the food you are buying your pet, and ask your veterinarian for recommendations.
 While expensive foods may drain your budget, cheap food can too.
 If there are lots of additives in the less expensive brands, it can cause your pet to eat more of it to be full.
 While medium priced foods can be just as nutritional without sacrificing your pets health.
 We also discovered our puppy has an allergy to chicken, costing us several veterinary bills in itching side effects, until we figured it out.
 We are paying for more expensive fish based foods now, but much less in veterinary bills.
 Check the bulk pricing of foods and buy if it’s cheaper.
 You can always split with a family member if it’s too much at one time.